united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/installation.md

 - ARM-based systems, such as a Raspberry Pi, are not currently supported.

 - Ensure the root partition (`/`) has at least <span id="storage-requirements"></span> of free space.
-The default Rocky Linux installation creates a large `/home` partition, so custom partitioning may be required.
+The default Rocky Linux installation creates a large `/home` partition, so custom partitioning during the installation of Rocky Linux may be required.
 - For network connectivity with other machines, use a bridged network adapter in the virtual machine.
 NAT or host-only adapters will prevent external connections to your instance.